sds100/TinyMLSpectrumSensing/README.md

 ### GPU/CUDA (optional)

+Uncomment the required Tensorflow packages depending on your system in `requirements.txt`.

+See the supported dependencies table for TensorFlow here https://www.tensorflow.org/install/source#gpu.
 Make sure you have compatible versions for Python, TensorFlow, C Compiler, cuDNN and CUDA.
-See the supported dependencies table for TensorFlow here https://www.tensorflow.org/install/source#gpu.

 ### Python